Consider the following scenario:

 All employees drive 6,000 business miles annually.
 But…

 In this scenario, Rhode Island-based employees are being drastically under-reimbursed and their New Hampshire-based employees are being over-reimbursed.
 But why is that the case?

-Their RI-based employees will be reimbursed $3,210 annually based off the IRS standard mileage rate but Rhode Island is nationally recognized as one of the most expensive states to own and operate a vehicle, with annual ownership and usage costs amounting to $3,499.
+Their RI-based employees will be reimbursed $3,210 annually based off the IRS Safe Harbor Rate but Rhode Island is nationally recognized as one of the most expensive states to own and operate a vehicle, with annual ownership and usage costs amounting to $3,499.
 Reimbursing this way incentivizes these employees to drive less often knowing that their reimbursement falls short of covering their actual costs of driving their personal vehicle for business.

 Their NH-based employees will be reimbursed the same $3,210 annually but New Hampshire is nationally recognized as the least expensive state to own and operate a vehicle, with annual ownership and usage costs amounting to just $2,691.
 This incentivizes these employees to drive more often in order to increase their monthly reimbursement amount.

 It’s clear to see that companies using a cents-per-mile rate to reimburse their entire workforce are creating winners and losers within their organization and not reimbursing their mobile employees fairly or accurately.
 Individualized programs are tax-free and reimburse mobile employees based on the unique costs of where and how much they drive.

 Stop losing cents-per-mile.
 Individualized reimbursements save on your bottom line.
 Learn more about how your business can fairly and accurately reimburse its mobile employees.